johnathanhuutri/CTFNote/README.md

 <user>      hard    core        ulimited
 ```

 Now the core dump will be generated when a program get segfault.
-If you want to know where the core file is saved, run this command to show you the default core place:
+If you want to know where the core file is saved, run this command to show the default core place:

 ```bash
 cat /proc/sys/kernel/core_pattern